AitijyaGhosh365/resumeiq/README.md

 1. **Paste** the full job description into the left text box
 2. **Upload** the candidate's resume as a PDF
-3. **Select** a Gemini model from the sidebar (default: `gemini-3-flash-preview`)
+3. **Select** a Gemini model from the sidebar
 4. **Click** the Run button
-5. Wait ~15–30 seconds for all 3 agents to complete
+5. Watch the 4-step pipeline progress in real time:
+   - Agent 0 finishes first (bias removal is confirmed before anything else runs)
+   - Agents 1, 2, 3 appear to run in parallel, completing with staggered UI updates
-6. Review the results:
+6. Review results:
+   - 🛡 Blind Review banner showing exactly which fields were redacted
    - Overall score ring + candidate summary
-   - Strengths (left) and Gaps (middle) side by side
+   - Strengths (left column) and Gaps (middle column)
-   - Trait breakdown bars (right) — hover for evidence notes
+   - Trait breakdown bars with hover notes (right column)
    - Interview questions grouped by category below each column
+   - Raw output expanders at the bottom for debugging

 ---